Manchester derby: Players who have played for both clubs

-During the 1980s to early 2000s when the gulf between the two clubs was arguably at its biggest the majority of players who had played for both were largely former United youngsters such as Shaun Goater, Jonathan Macken and Terry Cooke who had moved across to City either directly or later in their career, or former United club legends such as Peter Schmeichel, Andy Cole and Andrei Kanchelskis who had joined City towards the end of their respected playing careers.
-Midway through the 1995–96 season United signed City goalkeeper Tony Coton who recently lost his place in the Blues team, he lasted six months at Old Trafford but failed to make a single appearance for the Reds before joining Sunderland in the summer.
+During the 1980s to early 2000s, when the gulf between the two clubs was arguably at its biggest, the majority of players who had played for both were largely former United youngsters such as Shaun Goater, Jonathan Macken and Terry Cooke who had moved across to City either directly or later in their career, or former United club legends such as Peter Schmeichel, Andy Cole and Andrei Kanchelskis who had joined City towards the end of their respected playing careers.
+Midway through the 1995–96 season, United signed City goalkeeper Tony Coton who recently lost his place in the Blues team; he lasted six months at Old Trafford but failed to make a single appearance for the Reds before joining Sunderland in the summer.

 In recent years, direct transfers between the clubs have been rare as both sides are now Premier League title challengers.
-Carlos Tevez joined City in 2009 having spent the previous two seasons at United.
+Carlos Tevez joined City in 2009, having spent the previous two seasons at United.
 City then produced billboard posters featuring Tevez and the slogan "Welcome to Manchester".
 Tevez had been a first-team regular and had won a variety of trophies under Sir Alex Ferguson and later went on to captain to City in their 2011 FA Cup triumph as well as playing a part in helping the Blues win their first Premier League title in 2012.

-In 2012, United signed defender Frederic Veseli from City midway through the 2011–12 season, with the player disappointed that he was unable to break into Roberto Mancini's first team.
-He would eventually leave United in 2013 having failed to make any first team appearances for either Manchester side over a three-year period.
+In 2012, United signed defender Frederic Veseli from City midway through the 2011–12 season, with the player disappointed that he had been unable to break into Roberto Mancini's first team.
+He would eventually leave United in 2013, having failed to make any first team appearances for either Manchester side over a three-year period.

 On 23 July 2021, United confirmed the signing of former City EDS player Jadon Sancho from Borussia Dortmund for £73 million.
-In 2017 Sancho had been omitted from City's pre-season squad as he was seen to be trying to engineer a move away from the club, He later rejected a new contract from City and moved to Dortmund in order to chase more first-team opportunities without ever making a first-team appearance at City.
+In 2017, Sancho had been omitted from City's pre-season squad as he was seen to be trying to engineer a move away from the club.
+He later rejected a new contract from City and moved to Dortmund in order to chase more first-team opportunities without ever making a first-team appearance at City.

 Played for one, managed the other

 Matt Busby made more than 200 appearances for Manchester City in the 1920s and 1930s, winning an FA Cup medal in 1934.
 Immediately after the Second World War, Busby became Manchester United manager, completely transforming the club in a 24-year tenure.
-With United he won a European Cup, five league titles and two FA Cups, and rebuilt the team after eight players were killed in the Munich air disaster in 1958.
+With United he won a European Cup, five league titles, five Charity Shields and two FA Cups, and he rebuilt the team after eight players were killed in the Munich air disaster in 1958.

 Steve Coppell played over 300 games as a right winger for United, winning the FA Cup in 1977.
 He became City manager in 1996, but resigned after only 32 days, becoming the shortest serving manager in the club's history.